jbaream/weatherdisplay/README.md

 # Weather Display
-WeatherDisplay application for LILYGO TTGO T5 e-ink board
+An application for LILYGO TTGO T5 e-ink board to display weather for specified city from openweather.

 This application will query openweather api for forecast and display it on the e-ink display.
 The user specific configuration (line WiFi ssid, password, location etc) are not stored in the codebase.
 You just need to create simple configuration file wifi_config.txt (see example) and put it into the root of Micro SD card.
 Before first launch card is inserted into the module.